PetSafe Easy Walk Harness

 Why Dog Harnesses Matter for Your Akita

-A harness is the primary interface between you and your Akita on every walk.
-For a large-sized breed with high energy, the wrong harness leads to pulling, chafing, or escape -- and potential injury.
-The Akita's thick double coat also affects harness choice: longer or thicker coats require wider straps that do not mat the fur, and breathable mesh panels prevent overheating underneath the harness.
-At 70-130 lbs, you need hardware and stitching rated for their strength.
+A harness is the connection between you and your Akita on every walk.
+For a large-sized breed with high energy, the wrong harness means pulling, chafing, or escape attempts.
+The Akita's thick double coat affects harness choice too: longer or thicker coats need wider straps that won't mat the fur, and breathable mesh panels prevent overheating underneath (I've seen friction-bald patches from poorly fitted harnesses on long-coated breeds).
+At 70-130 lbs, you need hardware and stitching rated for their actual pulling strength.

 Large-Breed Sizing for Akita (70-130 lbs)